 Peel Youth Village (for youth), Angela's Place (for families) and New Leaf (for singles)

 In total, we have 86 transitional beds or units.

-Peel's outreach team helps homelessness individuals and find housing:
+Peel's outreach team helps homeless individuals find housing:

 Street Helpline: 1-877-848-8481

 Our mobile team meets people where they are at.
 We partner with community agencies to help people with basic needs: shelter, housing, mental health and addiction supports and employment readiness.

 Home for Good in Peel - supporting vulnerable individuals with housing and services:

 - Since 2018, placed 116 individuals and families into stable housing

 - We work with agencies to permanently house homeless individuals with complex needs.